 Although some people have recently questioned his judgment, Buffett is still almost universally accepted as one of the world's greatest stock market investors.
 When he talks, it pays to listen.

-Though Buffett is commonly considered a value investor, he seems just as focused on growth.
-Either way, he's proven that he's an intelligent investor.
+The Oracle is commonly considered a value investor, but he seems just as focused on growth.
+Either way, he has proved that he's an intelligent investor.
 As Buffett's sidekick Charlie Munger once said, "All intelligent investing is value investing."

 Google as a value stock

-Buffett focuses on companies with favorable long-term economics and strong competitive advantages -- companies such as Procter & Gamble
+Buffett focuses on companies with favorable long-term economics and strong competitive advantages -- companies such as Coca-Cola, Harley-Davidson

 One Wall Street analyst called Coca-Cola "very expensive" around the time Buffett started buying it.
 It wasn't a typical value stock.
-But as Buffett once said about Coca-Cola: "If you gave me $100 billion and said, take away the soft drink leadership of Coca-Cola in the world, I'd give it back to you and say it can't be done."
+But as Buffett once said: "If you gave me $100 billion and said, 'Take away the soft-drink leadership of Coca-Cola in the world,' I'd give it back to you and say it can't be done."